arthurperch/arthurperch/README.md

-<h3>I have gained experience in this field through various projects and courses with my easy guides.</h3>
+<h3>I have gained experience in this field through various projects.</h3>